kubevela/kubevela.github.io/versioned_docs/version-v1.1/platform-engineers/workflow/cue-actions.md

 ---

 Create or update resources corresponding to the component in Kubernetes cluster.
+Note that need to use `Load` first to apply the resources.

 ### Action Parameter

-- component: the component name.
-- workload: the workload resource of the component.
-Value will be filled  after successful execution.
-- traits: the trait resources of the component.
-Value will be filled after successful execution.
+- value: the load value of the resource.
+- patch: the value to patch resource.

 ```
 #ApplyComponent: {
-  component: string
-  workload: {...}
+  value: {...}
-  traits: [string]: {...}
+  patch: {...}
 }
 ```

 ### Usage

 ```
+load: op.#Load & {}

 apply: op.#ApplyComponent & {
-  component: "component-name"
+  value: load.value[parameter.component]
 }
 ```